 *Wait times may vary due to the number of referrals per location.

 Join Children’s Health for free hands-on cooking classes.
-Led by a Chef and a Clinical Dietitian, this 4-week program teaches children how to cook simple, nutritious meals.
+Led by an instructor and a Clinical Dietitian, this 4-week program teaches children how to cook simple, nutritious meals.
 Each week, you and your family will prepare healthy and delicious dishes that you can easily recreate at home.

 Your family will learn: